Jacopo00811/socialgraphs2025-project/ideas.md

         - Or different Marvel story arcs, for instance, spiderman and his stories, antman, the avengers or guardians of the galaxy or dr strange and his universe.
     - Sentiment analysis on the character pages... is the character a villain or a hero?
 Or neutral?

+# Another idea:

+- Network of professors
+- Nodes: professors
+- Edges: professors who have collaborated on papers together or cited each other in their work.

+Here, see if we can find communities of professors who work in similar fields or have similar research interests.
+Also, use centrality measures to find the most influential professors in the network (those who have many citations or collaborations).
+Sentiment analysis could be done on the abstracts of their papers to see if there are any trends in the tone or sentiment of their research.

 # Viktor's idea